 Fast forward to May 2012, now very much in love and after months of working, saving, moving house, moving country and selling all our possessions our pipe dream became a reality.
 We hopped on a ferry to Dunkerque and began, what is now known as Phase 1 of our circumnavigation of planet Earth.

 3½ months later whilst in Central Mongolia we received news that both my parents had been diagnosed with Cancer.
 Both Emma and I decided that the best course of action was to return home whilst our visas still allowed us to do so easily.
 We turned around and drove straight back to the UK in a pretty impressive 15 days.

 Adventuring was temporarily on hold whilst we spent some quality time with my parents.
 Four months in and my parent’s treatments seemed to be working and things were looking up.

 In February 2013 we decided to head back out on the road for Phase 2.
 Given the situation we decided not to venture too far.
 A no commitments route down to Morocco was made with the idea that if we needed to return home quickly we could.

 We spent 3 months in Morocco and a further 2 slowly travelling up through Spain, Portugal and France.
 In August 2013 we evaluated our options and made the decision to head home once more.

 In December 2013 Emma and I got married and then unfortunately just one month later my mother passed away.

-With 858 days of global exploits and 130,316km under our belts we find ourselves back in the United Kingdom.
-In the next phase of our ongoing expedition we will focus on re-building our beloved Bee-bee, re-filling our bank accounts, photo and film editing, writing, planning and promoting our next adventure.
+With 858 days of global exploits under our belts we find ourselves back in the United Kingdom planning Phase 4 - The Americas.
+In the coming months we will focus on re-building our beloved Bee-bee, photo and film editing, writing, planning and promoting our next adventure.